rancher/docs/content/rancher/v2.x/en/security/benchmark-2.1/_index.md

 **Notes**

-The restricted PSP is available to all ServiceAccounts.
+The restricted PodSecurityPolicy (PSP) is available to all ServiceAccounts.

 **Audit**